-Staying at Dar Seffarine is not unlike sleeping in a piece of art.
+Staying at the Dar Seffarine riad is like sleeping in a piece of art.

 Dar Seffarine is hidden inside the ancient walled city of Fes, which dates from the 9th century AD.
 Though the walk to the dar isn’t particularly impressive – in fact, you may think you’re walking down a dark, dead-end alley – that only makes the arrival once the doors open so much more dramatic.